recursehex/Hybrid/docs/type_system/classes.md

 - Only classes may specify a base class.
 Interfaces may extend other interfaces but cannot derive from classes.
 - If the first type resolves to an interface, the compiler treats the class as having no base class and adds that type to the interface list.
 - Inheritance cycles (direct or indirect) produce a diagnostic.
 - Derived constructors automatically receive `this` pointing at the derived storage.
-Use the usual initializer logic as there is no implicit base constructor chaining yet, so call helpers via `base` if needed.
+If the base class exposes a parameterless constructor it runs automatically; otherwise call it explicitly inside the constructor body with `base(...)`.

 ### Interfaces as contracts